Sean Hannity responds to ‘ironic’ report that detailed his $90 million property empire

 - Hannity responded to the story Monday, calling the report “ironic.”

-Fox News host Sean Hannity responded Monday to a Guardian Sunday report on his real estate investments, which the publication researched after the cable news star was named as President Donald Trump’s longtime lawyer Michael Cohen’s mysterious third client from the past year.
+Fox News host Sean Hannity responded Monday to a Guardian report on his real-estate investments, which the publication researched after the cable-news star was named as President Donald Trump’s longtime lawyer Michael Cohen’s mysterious third client from the past year.

 “It is ironic that I am being attacked for investing my personal money in communities that badly need such investment and in which, I am sure, those attacking me have not invested their money,” Hannity said in a statement provided to Business Insider.
 “The fact is, these are investments that I do not individually select, control, or know the details about; except that obviously I believe in putting my money to work in communities that otherwise struggle to receive such support.”

-Hannity maintains what The Guardian described as a “property empire” the host has spent more than $90 million on through a series of shell companies.
+Hannity maintained what The Guardian described as a “property empire” the host has spent more than $90 million on through a series of shell companies.

-Thousands of pages of public records reviewed by The Guardian helped show Hannity’s real estate investment strategy.
-The cable news titan is linked through the records to a number of shell, limited liability companies that spent at least $90 million on more than 870 properties spread over seven states during the past decade.
+Thousands of pages of public records reviewed by The Guardian helped show Hannity’s real-estate-investment strategy.
+The cable-news titan is linked through the records to a number of shell, limited liability companies that spent at least $90 million on more than 870 properties spread over seven states during the past decade.

 The Guardian’s Sunday report came days after Hannity was named as Cohen’s third client whom the lawyer provided legal services to within the past year.
 Hannity insisted that the legal advice he received from Cohen was connected to real estate and did not involve any dispute with a third party.

-Cohen is being investigated on suspicion of bank fraud, wire fraud, and election law violations.
+Cohen is being investigated on suspicion of bank fraud, wire fraud, and election-law violations.
 Investigators with the FBI and Southern District of New York seized documents and records in raids of Cohen’s home, office, and hotel room on April 9.

 Hannity also reportedly purchased discounted properties that had been involved in bank foreclosures, which on television and Twitter he blamed former President Barack Obama’s policies for making increasingly common.